Brain2life/aws-cookbook/cdk/github-oidc/README.md

 cdk deploy
 ```

+To automate these commands, you can use `Makefile`.

 ## GitHub Action Workflow File

 Next, you have to create workflow file in the root of your repository: `.github/workflows/main.yaml`: